pieterjandesmedt/vite-et-reves/content/captains-log/2020-02-23-across-the-atlantic-ocean.md

 We did have an accidental gibe around dinner time.
 I sprinted outside to prevent the gibe back, but nothing happened.
 I checked the wind direction: on the nose?
 Then I heard the apologetic beeping of the autopilot.
 It was overwhelmed by the gibe and the big waves.
 The boat had turned 180 degrees.

-I hushed the autopilot, whispered a few encouraging words and managed to convince it that it was not its fault the boat gibed.
+I hushed the autopilot, whispered a few encouraging words and managed to convince it that it was not its fault the boat {{% explain "gibed" "turned so the wind comes from the other direction" %}}.
 It stopped beeping, relieved.
 After I got Vite & Rêves back on course, it happily took the steering wheel again.

 This was our fastest day, with almost 180 miles.
 The waves are still considerable, as today's top speed shows.